NonMajorNerd/Arel/README.txt

 		Added the ability to close doors
 			TODO :: factor opening doors into certain AI subsets (etc for the camera op, but not for rats)

-		Added the 'flamable' property to the item component, and made fireball scroll destroy flamable objects TODO :: Fix unidentified items displaying identified name when burned this way
+		Added the 'flammable' property to the item component, and made fireball scroll destroy flammable objects

 		Fixed the order-of-operations in target seraching when kicking (mainly fixes kicking things through open doorways)